Are you connecting with and empowering your customer advocates? If not, you should. Here’s why.

 Mark: I have done sales and marketing stuff together, and you’ve done a lot of writing on that.
 I’ve learned much from you over the years on that.
 There is a similar thing that is happening now.
-The customer success and marketing and product are coming together to define what the optimal customer experience is and that is a big, big move.
+The customer success and marketing and product are coming together to define the optimal customer experience, and that is a big, big move.

 I do think that this idea of marketing by proxy is tremendous.
-It’s a huge thing and these are skills that most marketers do not have today.
+It’s a huge thing, and these are skills that most marketers do not have today.
 Marketers now are good at running these cross-functional, multimodal, nurturing-style campaigns to drive leads and this sort of thing.
 The ability to do that has been really dominant over the last 10 years.

-And thirdly, everyone is talking about machine learning and all that these days and I think it’s probably going to create just as big an impact.
+And thirdly, everyone is talking about machine learning and all that these days, and I think it’s probably going to create just as big an impact.
 I think AI machine learning is probably at the very top of the high curve right now.

-So I think it’s definitely worth tracking what’s going on in that technology and we’re certainly spending quite a bit of time playing around with it here.
+So I think it’s definitely worth tracking what’s going on in that technology, and we’re certainly spending quite a bit of time playing around with it here.
 Some of the things I see for marketers, (and actually, there are a lot of sales professionals who listen to your podcast) I think empathy is just as important if not more so for sellers and so is advocacy, so is mobilizing your proxies if you are in the sales profession as well.
 I think there are a lot of parallels.